pierre-pvln/compose-dev_scripts/README.md

-Configs en scripts for development folder for docker
+Configs en scripts for docker on development workstation for various integrations and stacks

 Below folder structure should be present on the host which runs docker:
 ```